 If you ask me what I want for dinner, it’s likely to be Asian food.
 And I’ve found through the years that homemade is better than takeout.
 Are you looking for a quick and easy low-carb skillet meal for dinner tonight?
 This delicious low-carb kung pao chicken will give you the taste of takeout at home.

-With a slight kick of spice that you’d expect from kung pao chicken wrapped into a delicious low-carb skillet meal, you’ll be thanking me later when you try this recipe.
+With a slight kick of spice that you’d expect from kung pao chicken wrapped into a delicious low-carb skillet meal, you will thank me later when you try this recipe.

-They are both favorites of mine!
-General Tso’s Chicken is traditionally deep fried and tossed with a spicy sauce.
-Kung Pao Chicken is usually made in a skillet and tossed with a tangy but spicy sauce.
+Beef and Broccoli is always a winner and can easily be made into a Keto recipe.
+Kung Pao Chicken is usually made in a skillet and tossed with a tangy but spicy sauce, so a lower carb option.
 It’s more of a stir-fry type meal.
 Many people will serve either option on top of white rice.
-However, you can easily use cauliflower rice to put your Kung Pao Chicken over something.
+However, you can easily put it over cauliflower rice if you want.

 Does Kung Pao chicken have nuts?

-The American version of kung pao chicken generally has nuts, and my low carb kung pao chicken does call for peanuts.
-This means my dish is more of a traditional American Chinese dish, versus the original south-central China version which his referred to as gong bao chicken.
+The American version of kung pao chicken generally has nuts, and my recipe does call for peanuts.
+This means my dish is more of a traditional American Chinese dish and if peanuts aren’t your thing, you can use cashews too for a sweeter taste.
 The nuts are sometimes used as a garnish, but they can be used in this easy skillet meal during cooking time.